 Effective June 30, 2022, when rendering remote support services to participants, the Residential Habilitation provider must have a supportive technology professional (direct, contracted, or in a consulting capacity) available who has either a current Assistive Technology Professional certificate from Rehabilitation Engineering and Assistive Technology Society of North America (RESNA) or Enabling Technology Integration Specialist SHIFT certification.
-The supportive technology professional is responsible for the following as part of the Residential Habilitation service:
+The supportive technology professional is responsible for the following as part of the Residential Habilitation service: 1.
+Completion of evaluations of participants' assistive technology needs, including a functional

-1. Completion of evaluations of participants' assistive technology needs, including a functional evaluation of the impact of appropriate remote supports.
+1. Completion of evaluations of participants' assistive technology needs, including a function evaluation of the impact of appropriate remote supports.